 |3.1.2||Proportion of births attended by skilled health personnel|

-The latest figures from 2017 show that the overall global maternal mortality ratio was above 200 maternal deaths per 100,000 live births.
-The maternal mortality ratio has declined over the last decades, and the level in 2017 was almost a third lower than in 2000.
-Still, based on the current trend, the target of reducing the ratio to no less than 70 per 100,000 live births by 2030 is not expected to be reached.
+The latest figures from 2020 show that the overall global maternal mortality ratio was above 200 maternal deaths per 100,000 live births.
+The maternal mortality ratio has declined over the last decades, and the level in 2020 was almost a third lower than in 2000.
+Still, based on the current trends, with no significant decline since 2017, the target of reducing the ratio to no less than 70 per 100,000 live births by 2030 is not expected to be reached.

 Although all regions have seen a decline in the maternal mortality ratio, the level in Sub-Saharan Africa significantly higher than in other regions, with 560 maternal deaths per 100,000 live births in 2017.
 Europe and Northern America as well as Oceania are the only regions below the 2030 threshold of 70 maternal deaths per 100,000 live births.